How Vulnerable Is My Learned Policy? Universal Adversarial Perturbation Attacks On Modern Behavior Cloning Policies: UAP attacks on BC algorithms

+\paragraph{\textbf{Long Short-Term Memory with Gaussian Mixture Model (LSTM-GMM)}} The LSTM-GMM algorithm augments Vanilla BC with a Recurrent Neural Network, specifically a Long Short-Term Memory (LSTM)~\cite{Hochreiter1997LongSM}, to encode temporal dependencies and a Gaussian Mixture Model (GMM) ~\cite{mclachlan2000finite} to model the multimodal action distribution~\cite{Mandlekar2021WhatMI}.
+Given a demonstrated sequence of states $(s_1,\ldots,s_T)$, the LSTM network maintains a hidden state $h_t$ to capture past state observations, that is then used as input to the policy $\pi_\theta(a_t|s_t,h_{t-1})$ to predict a multimodal action distribution: $p(a_t|s_t, h_{t-1}, \theta) = \text{GMM}(h_t)$.
+The policy is trained by maximizing the likelihood of the observed actions given the state sequence:

+For LSTM-GMM, our UAP attack targets the temporal dependencies modeled by the LSTM and the multimodal action distributions captured by the Gaussian Mixture Model (GMM), with the goal of degrading the likelihood maximization oassigned to expert actions by the GMM outputs (Equation~\eqref{eq:lstm-gmm-loss}).

+\paragraph{\textbf{Implicit Behavior Cloning (IBC)}} IBC reformulates policy learning as energy-based modeling~\cite{florence2021implicit}.
+Instead of directly predicting actions, IBC learns an energy function $E_\theta(s, a)$, that assigns low energy to expert actions and high energy to other actions, thereby implicitly defining the policy $\pi(a|s)$.
+The energy function \(E_\theta({s}, {a})\), parameterized by \(\theta\), is trained using the InfoNCE loss:

+where $\tilde{{a}}_i^j$ for $j=1,\ldots N_{\text{neg.}}$ are the negative samples {and $i = 1 \ldots N$ are the training samples in the batch.} This formulation enables IBC to capture complex and multimodal action distributions by searching for the action with minimum energy during inference:

+where $A'$ is a set of actions sampled from the action space.
+Florence et al~\cite{florence2021implicit} described three different techniques to generate the negative samples $\tilde{{a}}_i^j$ and perform inference over the learned energy model $E_\theta(s, a)$ in IBC.
+Following prior work~\cite{chi2023diffusionpolicy}, we use the derivative-free optimizer for inference (refer to ~\cite{florence2021implicit} for complete method).
+To attack IBC, the objective is to perturb the state $s$ by finding a perturbation $\delta$ that increases the energy (reduces the probability) of the demonstrator's action at that state (Equation~\eqref{eq:ibc-loss}).

+\paragraph{\textbf{Diffusion Policy (DP)}} DP learns a policy $\pi_{\theta}$ parameterized by a denoising diffusion probabilistic model~\cite{Ho2020DenoisingDP} $\epsilon_{\theta}$, conditioned on state $s$.
+DP does not model an explicit likelihood $p(a|s)$ but instead models the reverse conditional distribution $p(a^{k-1}|a^k,s)$.
+During training, Gaussian Noise $\epsilon \sim \mathcal{N}(0,I)$ is added to actions at each diffusion step $k$, to produce the noisy action $a_t^k$ while the diffusion network predicts the noise $\epsilon_{\theta}(s_t,a_t^k,k)$.
+Formally, given the actual unmodified, i.e., un-noised action $a^0_t$ at timestep $t$, we learn the parameters $\theta$ by fitting the conditional noise predictor to predict the learned noise

-Implicit BC algorithms differ from explicit ones in modeling the learning process and action selection.
-For the attack on IBC, the objective is to perturb the state $s$ by finding a perturbation $\delta$ that increases the energy (reduces the probability) of the correct action at that state (Equation~\eqref{eq:ibc-loss}).
-To formulate a universal adversarial attack for Diffusion Policy (DP) we use the MSE loss between the predicted ``denoised" actions on the perturbed observation with the random noise added and the actual added noise perturbation.
-(Equation~\eqref{eq:dp-loss}).
-Finally, for VQ-BET, the attacks exploit the latent action space by targeting the prediction loss of discrete latent codes (Equation~\ref{eq:vq-bet-loss}), ultimately leading to suboptimal action predictions.
+At inference, DP predicts an action sequence spanning $T_p$ future timesteps, but executes actions in horizon $T_a$ before replanning where $T_a \leq T_p$.
+To formulate a universal adversarial attack for DP, we use the MSE loss between the predicted ``denoised" actions on the perturbed observation with the random noise added and the actual added noise perturbation (Equation~\eqref{eq:dp-loss}).